-6.2.1 To Appraise or Not to Appraise
+7.2.1 To Appraise or Not to Appraise

 The first decision the LPA will need to make during the Valuation Process is whether to obtain an appraisal or utilize the appraisal waiver process.
-This section of the Manual will discuss both types of valuations.
-The PM is available to answer any questions regarding either process.
+This section will discuss both types of valuations.
 Decisions regarding which process to utilize should be reached in compliance with all state and federal criteria on this subject to avoid conflicts that may adversely affect federal eligibility for the project.